JUNGHUNKIM-7/stock_manager/README.md

 - Google Credentials(app will handle it encrypted) to connect to Google Sheet API
 - Google Sheet ID to connect to Google Sheet API

-### if you have problem with this app or any suggestion
+### If you have problem with this app or any suggestion

 - telegram: @ddonikim
 - email: k01084758975dev@gmail.com